40 Days & Nights

 “And the glory of God dwelt on Mt.
 Sinai, and the cloud covered it six days, and He called unto Moses on the seventh day from the cloud.
 And the appearance of the glory of God was like a devouring fire at the summit of the mountain in the eyes of the Children of Israel.
 And Moses came in the midst of the cloud, and he ascended the mountain, and it was that Moses was in the mountain 40 days and 40 nights.”

 What is the importance of Moses’ 40-day stay on Sinai?
 In Deuteronomy, Moses tells the Jews that he fasted during these first 40 days on Sinai.
-(The omission here is of interest) Ibn Ezra states that Moses’ fast of 40 days and 40 nights is a “great, unprecedented wonder”.
-But we must learn whether this fasting was Moses’ idea, God’s command…or did it just happen?
-And what would be lost, had Moses not fasted?
-He would still have received the Torah, as it says “Ascend the mountain to Me and remain there and I will give you the Tablets of stone, and the Torah and the Mitzvah which I have written to teach them”.
+(The omission here is of interest.)
+Ibn Ezra states that Moses’ fast of 40 days and 40 nights is a “great, unprecedented wonder”.
+But we must learn whether this fasting was Moses’ idea, God’s command, or was it unplanned?
+And what would be lost had Moses not fasted?
+He would still have received the Torah, as it says, “Ascend the mountain to Me and remain there and I will give you the Tablets of stone, and the Torah and the Mitzvah which I have written to teach them”.
 What difference would it make, had Moses received the Tablets, without fasting?

 When describing the actual events at Sinai in Exodus, the Torah omits any mention of Moses’ abstinence from food or drink, “…and it was that Moses was in the mountain 40 days and 40 nights.”
 Not a word of his abstinence.
 Why then does Moses tell the Jews about his fasting when he rebukes the Jews in Deuteronomy?
 The Torah is silent about his fast until this point: